MaximeKjaer/kjaer.io/_notes/advanced-algorithms.md

 On the other hand, LRU and FIFO make at most $k$ misses per phase, so $\text{ALG}(I)$, and they are thus $k$-competitive. $\qed$

-> claim "Competitive ratio of LFU and LIFO"
+{% block claim "Competitive ratio of LFU and LIFO" %}
-> LFU and LIFO have *unbounded* competitive ratio.
+LFU and LIFO have *unbounded* competitive ratio.
 This means that the competitive ratio isn't bounded in terms of the parameters of the problem ($k$ and $N$), but rather by the size of input.
+{% endblock %}

 Having unbounded competitive ratios is *bad*.
 To prove this, we'll consider an input stream on which they perform particularly badly.
 Suppose we have a cache of size $k$, which originally contains pages $1$ through $k$.
 Suppose main memory has $N > k$ pages.